Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Some Prominent Network Structures

+As the example helps illustrate, the complexity arises from the fact that cycles overlap, and that a repayment cascade in one cycle can spread to another.
+More generally, as banks are bailed out, they can either increase or decrease each other's indirect bailout values.
+On the one hand, their bailouts and debt payments bring others closer to solvency and thus reduce how much they still need, but then also make it easier to cause them to return to solvency and induce subsequent payments.
+So, a bank's bailout can affect others' indirect bailout values in either direction.
+This becomes especially complex when cycles overlap.

+The optimal bailout problem is easier in networks in which interferences between cycles are limited.
+This is for instance the case if cycles do not overlap, and we fully characterize the optimal bailout policy in such networks in Section \ref{sec:discycles}.
+This is also the case if all banks that lie on multiple cycles are critically balanced -- i.e., have no capital buffer -- as then a repayment cascade cannot spread from one cycle to another (Corollary \ref{critically_balance}).\footnote{See Online Appendix \ref{sec:criticallybalanced} for an analysis of critically balanced networks.}

-\subsection{Some Prominent Network Structures}
+\section{Some Prominent Network Structures}

-To gain the tractability to fully characterize optimal bailout policies, we now examine some prominent network structures.
+We showed that finding an optimal bailout policy can be both computationally hard, and hard to approximate.
+In some financially relevant cases, however, the analysis simplifies and provides insights regarding the structure of optimal bailouts.
+In this section, we first consider networks in which cycles of banks do not overlap, and then examine networks that have a core-periphery structure.
+A main takeaway of our analysis is the importance of indirect bailouts: to ensure the solvency of a large core bank, it is generally cheaper to bailout small peripheral banks that owe money to it rather than to bailout the core bank directly, so as to leverage the outside assets of more banks.

 As in the previous section, we presume weak balance is satisfied and restrict attention to the subnetwork of insolvent banks, accounting for all the debt payments that they receive from solvent banks.

-\subsubsection{Disjoint Cycles}
+\subsection{Disjoint Cycles}

-The first set of networks that we examine are those in which the cycles in the network are disjoint, so that no bank lies on more than one cycle.
+The first set of networks that we examine are those in which the cycles are disjoint, so that no bank lies on more than one cycle.

 There can still be banks that lie on no cycles, but for instance lie on directed paths coming out from some bank on a cycle.
 There can also exist a directed path that goes from one cycle to another, as long as there is no directed path that goes back (which would violate each bank lying on at most one cycle).\footnote{Note that there cannot exist banks with no incoming debts but with outgoing debts, since those are already solvent under weak balance.}